KMJS' Gabi ng Lagim: Adaptations

-Some stories featured on Gabi ng Lagim were made into full-feature films, including Sanib by Derick Cabrido from Gabi ng Lagim IV which was made into the film Clarita in 2019, and Junjun also by Cabrido from Gabi ng Lagim V, which was made into the film Sunod by Carlo Ledesma in 2019.
+Some stories featured on Gabi ng Lagim were made into full-feature films, including Sanib by Derick Cabrido from Gabi ng Lagim IV which was made into the film Clarita, and Junjun also by Cabrido from Gabi ng Lagim V, which was made into the film Sunod by Carlo Ledesma.
+Both films were released in 2019.

 In celebration of Kapuso Mo, Jessica Soho's 20th anniversary, a film entitled KMJS' Gabi ng Lagim: The Movie was announced by Soho on February 4, 2024.
-Produced by GMA Public Affairs and distributed by GMA Pictures, it is currently under development and is scheduled to be released in 2025.
+Produced by GMA Public Affairs and GMA Pictures and distributed by Sony Pictures Releasing International, it was released in Philippine cinemas on November 26, 2025.

 On September 5, 2024, GMA Pictures signed a distribution deal with American film company Columbia Pictures (through Sony Pictures Releasing International label) to distribute the film.